View on GitHub

 We have established a numerical modelling sharing process to assist consultants in moving forward on various projects by making use of previous interpretations/work.
 The mission of the ORMGP numerical model custodianship program is to provide numerical models to any consultant undertaking work within our partners’ jurisdiction.

-Users are free to update/modify the model in the hopes that the refinements are shared in return and knowledge preserved.
+Users are free to update/modify the model in the hopes that the refinements are shared with the ORMGP in return for the sake of preserving knowledge.

 Often, within any geographical area of a new/proposed consulting project, there are several models that could be used to aid the new project.
-Given the nature of the proposed project (e.g. water supply, contamination investigation, proposed land development, etc.) we could make suggestions the most appropriate model or the consultant is free to select any or all models, where available.
+Given the nature of the proposed project (e.g., water supply, contamination investigation, proposed land development, etc.) we may suggest the most appropriate model or the consultant is free to select any or all models, where available.

 The idea is that model sharing could perhaps reduce duplication of effort, thereby lowering consulting costs by providing previous modelling insights in a transferable digital format.
 Given that every project is different, the likelihood that a model can be transferred to address the needs of a another study may be quite low.